 Regardless, I remain the avid listener of music, and the disinterested observer of rules and laws; waiting for my chance to break every single one of them, a rebel, per say.

 This Lorde Vs. Biggie — Can I Get Witcha Love Club (Carter Mashup) is rebellious in its very nature, yet super delicious and badass all at once.

-The contrasts between the two are beyond intriguing.
-They keep us listening when we realize the huge contradictions within the content itself.
-On the one hand, we have the sweetness and innocence of 16-year old Lorde‘s delectable vocals, tone, and lyrics, and on the other, we have the ruggedness and roughness of a Brooklyn crack-dealer searching for a one night stand in the ghetto to quench a sexual thirst, with zero fucks given, and a vocabulary that backs it up.
+The contrasts between the two are beyond dope They keep us listening, even when we realize the overlaying contradictions within the subject matter itself: on the one hand, we have the sweetness and innocence of 16-year old Lorde‘s delectable vocals, tone, and lyrics, and on the other, we have the ruggedness and roughness of a Brooklyn Crack-d=Dealer searching for a one-night stand in the ghetto, to quench a sexual thirst, with zero fucks given, and a vocabulary that backs it up.

 Lorde explained the meaning behind the lyrics of ‘The Love Club’ in an impromtu interview with New Zealand radio station, George FM.
 “It’s basically about that group of friends that you meet and kind of fall into, and while your with them you can’t imagine anything else.”